YukeHuang123/AntiScam/items/report.md

 ## Summary of Individual Contributions

-Specific details of individual contribution of each member to the project.

-Each team member is responsible for writing **their own subsection**.

-A generic summary will not be acceptable and may result in a significant lose of marks.

-*[Summarise the contributions made by each member to the project, e.g. code implementation, code design, UI design, report writing, etc.]*

-*[Code Implementation.
-Which features did you implement?
-Which classes or methods was each member involved in?
-Provide an approximate proportion in pecentage of the contribution of each member to the whole code implementation, e.g. 30%.]*

-*you should ALSO provide links to the specified classes and/or functions* Note that the core criteria of contribution is based on `code contribution` (the technical developing of the App).

-*Here is an example: (Note that you should remove the entire section (e.g. "others") if it is not applicable)*

 1. **u7551551 Junzhe Huang** I contribute 25% of the code.
 Here are my contributions:

     - Features Implementation
     1. [Data Search] Hard
     2. [User Chat] Hard